Self-service portal for efficient online services

 “A lot of time and resources are spent processing requests for penalty waivers where the individual or business either isn’t aware of additional taxes that needed to be paid or didn’t get the additional notification in time,” says Shah.
 “Integrating Adobe Experience Manager Forms into the waiver process helps us to improve customer service by sending timely, automated communications to taxpayers with the status of their requests.”

 Igniting a transformation

-The Office of the Treasurer & Tax Collector reached out to Adobe Customer Solutions to accelerate deployment of the new technology and encourage best practices.
+The Office of the Treasurer & Tax Collector kept in touch to Adobe Customer Solutions to accelerate deployment of the new technology and encourage best practices.

 As a result of the migration from Adobe LiveCycle to Adobe Experience Manager Forms, the City is able to expand the output of communications from 200,000 to more than 1 million interactions with citizens and businesses.
 Due to the successful implementation, the Office is encouraged to expand its deployment of Adobe solutions, looking to leverage additional capabilities within Adobe Experience Manager Forms within its tax portal and for taxpayer-facing forms.